Consensys/doc.tessera/docs/Reference/CLI/CLI-Subcommands.md

     --vault.hashicorp.tlskeystore /Users/me/auth/keystore.jks
     ```

-Path to JKS keystore for TLS communication with Hashicorp Vault.
+Path to JKS keystore for TLS communication with HashiCorp Vault.

 Alternate syntax for this option is `-keygenvaultkeystore <FILE>`.